Cathodoluminescence

 chapter 2

-How can you image cathodoluminescence?
+How to image cathodoluminescence?

 Cathodoluminescence is most commonly performed in a scanning electron microscope.
 In a vacuum chamber containing the sample of interest, an electron beam is focused on the sample.